-The policies as outlined will replace all previous policies of the City of Walker.
+This policy as outlined will replace all previous employee substance abuse and drug-free workplace policies of the City of Walker.

 CODE OF ETHICS

 The City of Walker acknowledges the mandate in Article X, Section 21 of the Louisiana constitution, and subsequent R.S.
 42:1101 et seq. in which the Legislature enacted the Code of Governmental Ethics for officials and employees of the State of Louisiana and all political subdivisions thereof.
 Specifically, the Ethics Code prohibits: